IntersectMBO/cardano-ledger/README.md

    attribute path.
 A good way to see what's available is to execute `:l default.nix` in `nix repl`.
 This will allow you to explore the potential attribute names.
-6. If your project uses template haskell, it may not build in the previous step.
-   In this case, add it to the `th-packages` list in [pkgs.nix](./nix/pkgs.nix).
-7. If you want your product to be tested by CI, add it to [release.nix](./release.nix) using the format specified in that file.
+5. If you want your product to be tested by CI, add it to [release.nix](./release.nix) using the format specified in that file.

 ## To add a new LaTeX specification